Article

 4. Showcase ROI

 Ultimately, your business case is all about return on investment.
-Solution design workshops are the first steps to begin quantifying savings specific to your company.
+A global trade management solution design workshop is the first step to quantifying savings specific to your company.

-- Future state process review: Generate new process maps for key global trade processes, leveraging the functionality and capabilities of global trade management software.
+- Review future-state processes.
+Develop new process maps for vital global trade management processes, leveraging the functionality and capabilities of the new GTM compliance software.

-- Quantify costs: Quantify costs of manual, non-automated process vs. processes using trade automation.
-Account for costs associated with software licenses, implementation, and ongoing operation.
+- Quantify costs.
+Calculate the costs of manual, non-automated processes versus global trade automation processes.
+Account for expenses associated with software licenses, implementation, and ongoing operation.

-- Quantify benefits: Identify and quantify financial benefit from automation across all areas of the global trade function within the supply chain.
+- Quantify benefits.
+Identify and measure the financial benefit from automating global trade compliance across all areas within the supply chain.

-- Agree upon the relevant use cases: These illustrate the ways GTM automation will advance strategic objectives.
+- Establish relevant use cases.
+Agree upon the user scenarios that illustrate the ways GTM automation will advance strategic objectives.

-In your formal business case, provide an executive summary focused on the strategic priorities to be supported along with detailed metrics, forecasted growth and benchmark data, and the ROI analysis.
+In your formal business case, provide an executive summary focused on the strategic priorities it will support, along with detailed metrics, forecasted growth, benchmark data, and the ROI analysis.

 Simplify your entire global trade management process with trade compliance information and facilitation tools that automate routine tasks, give you compliance confidence, and save time.